veit/python-basics-tutorial/docs/libs/upload-install.rst

     username = veit

 .. seealso::
-    If you’d like to automate PyPI registration, please read `Careful With That PyPI
+    If you’d like to automate PyPI registration, read `Careful With That PyPI
     <https://glyph.twistedmatrix.com/2017/10/careful-with-that-pypi.html>`_.

 After you are registered, you can upload your :term:`Distribution Package` with